 Every month, The Wedding Boutique shares a story of a bride who had an intimate and personal wedding.
 These brides are sharing how they made their wedding fit their personality, they are sharing their struggles and they are sharing their most beautiful moments.
 I hope you will walk away feeling strengthened by these stories in the knowledge that you are not in this alone.

-Each of these stories are written by the bride herself and I did not alter them in any way to make sure they resonate with you the most.
+Each of these stories are written by the bride herself and I did not alter them in any way.

 My wedding was small (only 60 people).
 We got married in a beautiful, three-story Victorian house in Ventura with ocean views.
 I had red roses everywhere, my sisters wore brown dresses and my dress was cream.
 I walked down the aisle to Tom Petty's "Hope On Board," still to this day one of my favorite instrumental pieces.
 Our food was catered - delicious appetizers and plenty of wine.
 The cake was not what I wanted and it started melting even though it was November.

 But it didn't really matter.
 Most of the wedding passed in a blur, but a few moments stand out: the moment my husband saw me in my dress; the toasts from our maid of honor and best man; slow dancing with my new husband to "Sweet Thing" by Van Morrison; the moment when our officiant (also my father-in-law) forgot where everyone was supposed to go and took them into the completely wrong room; the amazing feeling relaxing in our hotel room with room service after it was all over."